 - 1. A bargaining unit employee may receive compensatory time at the Employer's discretion ("Comp Time").
 At the end of each month, Slate Management will ask managers to work with staff to review that month's work and collect any new Comp Time requests for work performed during that month.
 Month-end Comp Time requests will then be reviewed by Slate Management.
 After reviewing the requests and consulting with applicable managers, employees will be informed of the decision by the end of the next month (e.g., Comp Time requests for June will be solicited during the week of June 23 and employees will be informed of the decision by July 31). - 2.
 Comp Time will not be based on the amount of hours worked per day or per week.
 All Comp Time will be provided in half or full-day increments (i.e., 1 "Comp Day" will be equivalent to 1 paid day off).
 Any authorized Comp Time will be available as of the date of approval. - 3.
-Bargaining unit employees are required to use any approved Comp Time in half or full day increments within 60 days of being informed that their Comp Time request has been approved.
-If a manager denies a bargaining unit employee's request for Comp Time, the employee will receive an additional 30 days to use any previously approved Comp Time not to exceed a total period of 90 days from the original approval date.
+Bargaining unit employees are required to use any approved Comp Time in half or full day increments within four (4) months of being informed that their Comp Time request has been approved.
+If a manager denies a bargaining unit employee's request for Comp Time, the employee will receive an additional 30 days to use any previously approved Comp Time not to exceed a total period of five (5) months from the original approval date.
 As such, employees will need to manage their leave balances, in coordination with management, or will forfeit any unused Comp Time within the applicable time frame, unless otherwise prohibited by state or local law. - 4.
-Accrued but unused Comp Time of up to one week will be paid out upon termination of employment, other than terminations for cause, less all applicable withholdings and deductions. - 5.
+Accrued but unused Comp Time of up one (1) week will be paid out upon termination of employment, other than terminations for cause, less all applicable withholdings and deductions. - 5.
 Nothing in this Article IX is intended to limit the ability of bargaining unit employees and managers to agree to flexible schedule arrangements, or Comp Time, related to a specific work assignment on an ad hoc basis.
 Agreed-upon flexible scheduling arrangements or Comp Time related to a specific work assignment will not affect the Comp Time request or approval process described in this Article IX, but month-end requests should only address work for which the employee has not already received commensurate Comp Time or other flexible scheduling.

-ARTICLE XI - GENERAL
+ARTICLE XII - GENERAL

-- 1. Performance Evaluations.
+1. Performance Evaluations.
 Slate will conduct performance evaluations of its employees on an annual basis and will endeavor to conduct evaluations every six months.
 Neither the failure to conduct an evaluation, nor the substance of the evaluation are subject to the grievance and arbitration provision of this Agreement.
-Annual or mid-year performance evaluations pursuant to this Article will not constitute a verbal or written warning for purposes of progressive discipline.
-Bargaining unit members shall have the opportunity to anonymously review management. - 2.
-Expenses.
-Slate will reimburse employees for authorized, actual working expenses incurred in the performance of their duties, provided that such expense reimbursement requests are submitted as promptly as practicable in accordance with any Slate expense reimbursement in place at the time.
+Annual or mid-year performance evaluations pursuant to this Article will not constitute a verbal or written warning for purposes of progressive discipline Bargaining unit members shall have the opportunity to anonymously review management.
+On a bi-annual basis (twice a year), the Employer will continue to distribute an employee engagement survey to all employees.